micuat/hydra-book/textures.md

 Shapes
 --------

-`shape()` generates a polygon with a number of sides set by the first argument.
-Nevertheless, it is more than just a polygon - the second argument changes the size of the shape, and most importantly, the third argument can set gradient of the shape.
+`shape(sides,radius,smoothing)` generates a polygon with a number of sides set by `sides`.
+Nevertheless, it is more than just a polygon - `radius` changes the size of the shape, and most importantly, `smoothing` sets gradient of the shape; 1 for fuzzy borders and close to 0 for sharp edges (however, setting to 0 does not work in recent versions).
 For example, `shape(2)` is a thick line, which can be scaled to make a thin line.

 ```javascript
 shape(2).scale(0.01).out(o0)